-Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus
+Exclusive: Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus

 NEW YORK (Reuters) - Amazon.com Inc (AMZN.O) will only receive vital supplies at its U.S. and UK and other European warehouses until April 5, its latest move to free up inventory space for medical and household goods in high demand as a result of the coronavirus outbreak.

-The change does not mean Amazon will stop selling non-essential items like phone cases and toys for now, only that products may be more likely to run out of stock in the next few weeks or that sellers have to ship directly to consumers.
+The change does not mean that Amazon will stop selling non-essential items like phone cases and toys for now, only that products may be more likely to run out of stock in the next few weeks or sellers have to ship the products directly to consumers themselves.

-The move reflects how the global spread of the virus has created challenges for retailers, from supply chain to delivery.

-In a note sent to sellers on Tuesday, Amazon said it is seeing increasing online shopping demand.
+In a note sent to sellers on Tuesday, Amazon said it is seeing increasing online shopping demand from consumers.
 As its household staples and medical supplies are running out of stock, it will prioritize certain categories in order to “quickly receive, restock, and ship these products to customers.”

 Amazon defined several categories as essential products that can continue shipping, including baby products; health and household items; beauty and personal care; grocery; industrial and scientific; and pet supplies.
 Books are included as well.